HiralHirpara/FolderManagementRest-api/README.md

 ## API workflow :

-List all top-level files and folders.
+List all top-level files and folders.\n
 List all files and folders in an existing folder.
 Create new top level folder.
 Create a new folder in an existing folder.